donkeykong718/GA_albumizer/README.md

 # Albumizer

-### Lets try to recreate this website using JS and dom manipulation
+### Lets try to recreate this website using JS and DOM manipulation
 <img src="./homepage.png" />

-All steps are listed in the script.js file.
+All steps are listed in the `script.js` file.
 This is the only file you should change with exception to the bonus section.